Coltonton/eon-custom-themes/README.md

 # DEAR ALL!
 The time has come, that I have been waiting for!
 Comma released their QT UI. at this time any information related to spinner/UI is outdated unless your OP version is .7.x and lower!
 Untill i start wrok again please do not install spinner assets!
 I will be keeping it live for legacy users for now untill I work on the new files and info!!
-You CAN still choose a boot Logo and Boot Animation!!!!!
+You CAN still choose a boot Logo and Boot Animation!!!!! - Cole 4/22/21

 Release 1.1